Architector4/img2bmp/README.md

 # img2bmp
 A Java tool that converts images to 8-bit BMP images compatible with Cortex Command videogame by using the color palette that the game uses.

-img2bmp.jar is the compiled file ready to use.
+Use "Releases" tab on the right to download a usable version.

 ### Usage: